 Wang and his team realized that if the batteries could heat up to 140 degrees F (60 degrees C) for only 10 minutes and then rapidly cool to ambient temperatures, lithium spikes would not form and heat degradation of the battery would also not occur.
 They report their results in the October 30, 2019, issue of Joule.

 “Taking this battery to the extreme of 60 degrees Celsius (140 degrees F) is forbidden in the battery arena,” said Wang.
 “It is too high and considered a danger to the materials and would shorten battery life drastically.”

 “We demonstrated that we can charge an electrical vehicle in ten minutes for a 200 to 300 mile range, and we can do this maintaining 2,500 charging cycles, or the equivalent of half a million miles of travel.” — Chao-Yang Wang

-“The 10-minute trend is for the future and is essential for adoption of electric vehicles because it solves the range anxiety problem,” said Wang.
+“The 10-minute trend is for the future and is essential for the adoption of electric vehicles because it solves the range anxiety problem,” said Wang.